-Seminars
+X. Seminars

 Plant Pathology M.S. and Ph.D. students are required to attend each departmental seminar, even if they are not registered for PATH 8150 in that semester.
-Students must be registered for Graduate Seminar (PATH 8150) during the semesters they present seminars.
+Students must be registered for Graduate Seminar (PATH 8150) during the final semester of the program when defending the thesis/dissertation.
 Specific procedures and guidelines for seminar can be obtained from the seminar chair.
-M.S.
-Students: One seminar (exit or thesis defense seminar) required.
 This seminar can be scheduled outside the regular seminar series if necessary but, if possible, should be presented on the same day as the final oral examination/defense.